Leadership

 Team

-We’re a dedicated group of young educators who believe in the power of creative writing for social change.
+We’re a dedicated group of educators who believe in the power of creative writing for social change.

 • Rowana Miller, Executive Director

-• Nancy Xu, Director of Programs
+• Kristen Aldrich, Director of Programs

 • David Han, Finance Manager